 Our Graduate Employment Team is here and ready to help.
 They can take profile pictures, provide feedback on your headline and summary and brainstorm ways to make your health care training programs go to work for you.

-Because, as Suzy Welch says, "If you maximize your LinkedIn profile, you may not be looking for your next job.
+Because, as Suzy Welch says in her article, "If you maximize your LinkedIn profile, you may not be looking for your next job.
 It could come find you."